Longline Pot Gear for the Gulf of Alaska IFQ Sablefish Fishery: Frequently Asked Questions

-1. Why is NOAA Fisheries authorizing longline pot gear for the GOA IFQ Sablefish Fishery?
+1. Why did NOAA Fisheries authorize longline pot gear for the GOA IFQ Sablefish Fishery?

-Beginning in 2009, the North Pacific Fishery Management Council (Council) and NOAA Fisheries received reports from fishermen that there had been an increase in whales eating fish off hook-and-line gear (known as depredation interactions) in the IFQ sablefish fleet in the GOA.
+Beginning in 2009, the North Pacific Fishery Management Council (Council) and NOAA Fisheries received reports from fishermen that there had been an increase in whales eating fish off hook-and-line gear (known as depredation interactions) in the IFQ sablefish fishery in the GOA.
 Sperm whale depredation on hook-and-line fishing gear is most common in the Central GOA, West Yakutat District, and Southeast Outside District sablefish areas.
 Killer whale depredation is most common in the Western GOA and Bering Sea and Aleutian Islands.
 While sperm whale depredation events are difficult to quantify on a per-vessel basis, fishery participants indicated that depredation continues to be a major cost to the IFQ sablefish fishery through reduced catch per unit effort and increased operating costs.

 The Council and NOAA Fisheries determined that authorizing longline pot gear in the GOA IFQ sablefish fishery could reduce the adverse impacts of depredation for those vessel operators who choose to switch from hook-and-line gear.
 The Council recommended and NOAA Fisheries implemented regulations to authorize, but not require, the use of longline pot gear in the GOA IFQ sablefish fishery beginning with the 2017 fishing season.